microsoft/CloudAdoptionFramework/ready/AzNamingTool/INSTALLATION.md

 This process will allow you to deploy the Azure Naming Tool as a .NET application as an Azure Web App.
 This is the fastest deployment option and allows you to deploy and utilize your installation in minutes.
 This process includes **Creating a fork of the repository**, **Creating an Azure Web App**, and **Enabling Authentication**.
 The provided GitHub Action will deploy your repository code on every commit.

 **Fork the Cloud Adoption Framework Repository**
-1. Scroll up to the top, left corner of this page.
+1. Scroll up to the top-left corner of this page.
 2. Click on the **CloudAdoptionFramework** link to open the root of this repository.
-3. Click the **Fork** option in the top right menu.
+3. Click the **Fork** option in the top-right menu.
 4. Select your desired **Owner** and **Repository name** and click **Create fork**.
 5. Click the green **<>Code** button
 6. Click the **.github/workflows** link.